 What is a Doll Face Persian?

-Often the Persian cat is described having two different face types, such as, the Doll Face and the Traditional Persian cat look is often identified as; a Flat Face, Peke Face.
-This type of Persian cat is often bred to be a show Persians possessing the traditional look.
-Throughout the years the doll face has become popular as a pet Persian, and is described as a longer face, or a doll face look.
+Often the Persian cat is described having two different face types, such as, the Traditional Doll Face and the Persian cat look is often identified as; a Flat Face, Peke Face.
+This type of Persian cat is often bred to be a show Persians possessing the an extreme flat face and round head with a round crown.
+Throughout the years the doll face has become popular as a pet Persian, and is described as a longer face or having a longer nose, or a doll face look.
 Here are several Persian cat face types that have been successfully breed by many reputable breeders.

-The Traditional Persian Flat Face, and Peke Face Look
+The Flat Face, and Peke Face Persian Cat Look

 The Doll face Persian cat has a less flat face and is quite pleasing to look at.
 With the Doll face variety it can vary from a cute shorter look (not flat faced) to a very long nose.
 When someone is seeking a Doll face Persian kitten or cat, it is pure preference on which look is considered appealing.
 Often the Doll Face is a smaller Persian Cat.